 In the list of key recruitment metrics, we must include candidate experience.
-The experience candidates get during any stage of the recruitment process makes a positive or negative impact on them especially at initial candidate screening Most of us will agree that one negative experience will be enough to make candidates change their minds even at the last minute.
+The experience candidates get during any stage of the recruitment process makes a positive or negative impact on them.
+Most of us will agree that one negative experience will be enough to make candidates change their mind even at the last minute.

 How can we ensure a positive experience throughout your recruitment process?